isomerpages/wsg-vca/_browse-vcas-by-sector/Infocomm & Technology/Dr Lee Hing Yan.md

 known for his ability to combine academic research with practical industry applications.</p>
 <p>He spent the early years of his career at the Information Technology Institute,
-where he developed his data expertise and contributed to software tools used in the 2000 Singapore Census.</p>
+where he honed his data expertise and contributed to software tools used in the 2000 Singapore Census.</p>
-<p>In the field of Artificial Intelligence, where he led the development
+<p>In the field of Artificial Intelligence, he led the development of intelligent
-of intelligent systems at the Japan-Singapore AI Centre and oversaw industry collaboration on AI research undertaken at Kent Ridge Digital Labs.
+systems at the Japan-Singapore AI Centre and oversaw industry collaboration on AI research undertaken at Kent Ridge Digital Labs.
 At the Info-Comm Development Authority (IDA), he drove development of the cloud ecosystem in SIngapore and championed the adoption of the technology in the public and private sectors.
-He then took on positions of Executive Vice President (EVP) for Government Affairs and APAC at Cloud Security Alliance (CSA and global director of the CSA STAR programme.</p>
+He then took on positions of Executive Vice President (EVP) for Government Affairs and APAC at Cloud Security Alliance (CSA) and global director of the CSA STAR programme.</p>
 <p>Today, Hing Yan has shifted his focus to cybersecurity and works as a
 consultant for a global asset management firm.</p>
 <p>Hing Yan's path demonstrates how with continuous learning, expertise in